Blas Riveros: Basel

 Riveros scored his first goal for his club in the home game during the 2017–18 UEFA Champions League group stage on 27 September 2017 in the St. Jakob-Park.
 It was the last goal of the game as Basel won 5–0 against Benfica.
 He scored his first domestic league goal for his team on 11 April 2018 in the home game as Basel won 3–0 against Zürich.

 Under trainer Marcel Koller Basel won the Swiss Cup in the 2018–19 season.
 In the first round Basel beat FC Montlingen 3–0, in the second round Echallens Région 7–2 and in the round of 16 Winterthur 1–0.
-In the quarter finals Sion were defeated 4–2 after extra time and in the semi finals Zürich were defeated 3–1.
+In the quarter-finals Sion were defeated 4–2 after extra time and in the semi-finals Zürich were defeated 3–1.
 All these games were played away from home.
 The final was held on 19 May 2019 in the Stade de Suisse Wankdorf Bern against Thun.
 Striker Albian Ajeti scored the first goal, Fabian Frei the second for Basel, then Dejan Sorgić netted a goal for Thun, but the end result was 2–1 for Basel.
 Riveros played in three of the cup games.

 Riveros appeared regularly in the Basel team in his first four seasons.
 Nevertheless to begin of his fifth he decided to leave the club and transferred to Brøndby IF.
 During his time with the club he played a total of 127 games for Basel scoring a total of six goals.
-71 of these games were in the Swiss Super League, 11 in the Swiss Cup, 13 in the UEFA competitions (Champios League and Europa League) and 32 were friendly games.
+71 of these games were in the Swiss Super League, 11 in the Swiss Cup, 13 in the UEFA competitions (Champions League and Europa League) and 32 were friendly games.
 He scored three goals in the domestic league, one in the above mentioned Champions League game and the other two were scored during the test games.